Our Wordpress Blog

 Don't miss the Shiloh ghost story, our own geocaching X-file.

 Alpha6 is a retired recon Marine and former middle school math teacher.
 KidsRN is a retired pediatric nurse.
 We bounce between Minnesota and Wisconsin most of the year and are on the road quite a bit.
 Every September, we do a road trip for a couple of weeks and we snowbird in Tucson from January to May.
-We're also comparative newlyweds.
+This is the second time around for both of us.
 In our previous marriages, we raised five kids.
-The youngest, Bravo Lima, is a geocacher too and is in some of the posted pictures.
-We enjoy biking, hiking, canoeing, orienteering, letterboxing, history, traveling and, of course - geocaching.
+We enjoy biking, hiking, canoeing, orienteering, letterboxing, history, traveling and, of course - geocaching and now, Munzees.
 We often combine a couple of those for a great outing.

-Our adventures have taken us to ghost towns, caves, mountain
+Our adventures have taken us to ghost towns, caves, mines, mountain

 tops, waterfalls and more out of the way places than we can